Beyond MCQ: An Open-Ended Arabic Cultural QA Benchmark with Dialect Variants: Datasets

-As shown in Figure~\ref{fig:dataset_pipeline}, we conducted a targeted manual evaluation on small samples from each task (e.g., dialectal translation checks and MCQ$\rightarrow$OEQ conversions).
-For each dialect, one native Arabic speaker (fluent in English) reviewed the items.
+We first conducted a targeted manual evaluation on small samples from each task, including dialectal translation and MCQ$\rightarrow$OEQ conversion.
+For each dialect, one native Arabic speaker who was also fluent in English reviewed the items.
 Annotators participated on a voluntary basis.
-We acknowledge that having a single annotator per dialect is a limitation; nonetheless, this pass provided a practical, low-latency quality screen before larger-scale studies.

-Our evaluation rubrics capture complementary aspects of downstream utility: (i) \emph{Dialectal naturalness} for sociolinguistic authenticity, (ii) \emph{Meaning preservation} for semantic fidelity, (iii) \emph{Logical coherence} to avoid ill-posed or inconsistent items, (iv) \emph{Question-type appropriateness} to ensure valid MCQ→OEQ conversion, and (v) \emph{Linguistic quality and clarity} for grammaticality and readability.
-We use a five-point Likert scale as it provides (a) sufficient granularity to capture meaningful differences, (b) symmetric anchors with a neutral midpoint for ambiguity, and (c) easy aggregation across annotators and tasks.
-Each dimension is rated on ${1,\dots,5}$.
+Because this initial phase involved only one annotator per dialect, it served mainly as a lightweight quality check, but it still provided an early indication of data quality before larger-scale annotation.

-Each rubric is briefly described below. \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*,labelsep=.5em] \item \textbf{Dialectal naturalness:} Do the question and (if applicable) options sound authentic, fluent, and idiomatic in the target dialect? \item \textbf{Meaning preservation:} Does the OEQ/translation convey the same meaning and intent as the original MCQ/source? \item \textbf{Logical coherence:} Are the question and (if applicable) options logically consistent, factually sound, and contextually appropriate? \item \textbf{Question-type appropriateness:} Is the chosen format valid for the content (MCQs are decidable by selection; OEQs are genuinely open-ended)? \item \textbf{Linguistic quality and clarity:} Are grammar, wording, and orthography correct and easily understood by native speakers? \end{itemize}
+To assess the generated items, we used a set of complementary rubrics covering both linguistic quality and task validity.
+Specifically, the rubrics evaluate: \textit{(i)} \emph{dialectal naturalness}, to measure whether the text sounds appropriate and idiomatic in the target dialect; \textit{(ii)} \emph{meaning preservation}, to check consistency with the source; \textit{(iii)} \emph{logical coherence}, to identify ill-formed, inconsistent, or contextually inappropriate items; \textit{(iv)} \emph{question-type appropriateness}, to ensure valid MCQ$\rightarrow$OEQ conversion; and \textit{(v)} \emph{linguistic quality and clarity}, to assess grammar, wording, and readability.
+The rubrics are defined as follows. \begin{itemize} \item \textbf{Dialectal naturalness:} Do the question and, when applicable, the options sound fluent, idiomatic, and appropriate in the target dialect? \item \textbf{Meaning preservation:} Does the OEQ or translation convey the same meaning and intent as the original MCQ or source item? \item \textbf{Logical coherence:} Are the question and, when applicable, the options logically consistent, factually sound, and contextually appropriate? \item \textbf{Question-type appropriateness:} Is the format suitable for the content (i.e., MCQs are answerable by selection, while OEQs are genuinely open-ended)? \item \textbf{Linguistic quality and clarity:} Are grammar, wording, and orthography correct and easy for native speakers to understand? \end{itemize} We rate each dimension on a five-point Likert scale (from 1 to 5), which offers enough granularity to capture meaningful differences, includes a neutral midpoint for ambiguous cases, and supports simple aggregation across annotators and tasks.